saketh9977/aws/4-ec2/README.md

 4. Can also execute a list of bash commands passed as Python args (instead of having a shell script on s3)
 5. Stores execution logs on S3.
 6. Terminates EC2.
 Ensures EC2 is terminated by polling until EC2 state is `Terminated`

+## Use Case
+Transfer 2 TB data from AWS S3 bucket to Google Cloud's GS bucket using `gsutil` command.